 12 Steps to Building Your Workplace Confidence

-A good starting point is to identify your strengths and weaknesses.
-Many organisations will refer to ‘weaknesses’ as development areas, which is, of course, what they are.
+A good starting point is to identify your strengths and areas for development.

 You can capitalise on your strengths, incorporating them into your daily routine.
 These strengths may include traits such as having a great work ethic, being dependable or working well as part of a team.
 Build these into your routine and they will become habits, increasing your sense of self-worth and confidence.

 Identifying your areas for improvement will allow you to work on them to increase ability – so if, for example, your communication isn’t very good you could try listening to others intently, not interrupting, and thinking through your answers rather than blurting your thoughts out.
 Don’t obsess over weaknesses; accept that they can be defined, and with effort, overcome.